muchaya/payfast_za/README.md

 ### Payment confirmation
 A payment notification will be sent to the `notify_url` you specified in your payfast config.

+## Testing
+Applications using Payfast Onsite payments can only be served over HTTPS.
+The intergration will not work unless if your localhost is exposed to the internet.
+You can reach out for a tool like ngrok.

 ## Documentation
 For further informaton on how to use this library, check out the documentation.